 The seafood choices range from brolled salmon searved over a spinach tortilla and dressed with tomatoes, basil, garlic and black olives to pan-seared and tuna with Portobello mushrooms, rosemary potatoes and garlic sauce Sautage We tried the Mero Cantabrico (\$19.50) - Chiledn sen bess that came with a buttery garlic-thyme sauce and safiron lice.
-The fish was cooked perfectly and the sauce did not overriower the deli-tate lish.
+The fish was cooked perfectly and the sauce did not overriower the deli-tate rish.
 Paella Valenciana (\$18.95 for

-Jack Valencian (18.95 for one of the Spanish national distrant of Sevilla also serves it woods the Spanish delyes it woods and Sevilla also serves it woods and version at \$18.60 for one "Beautifully for eyed fround the rim of the bowl was a collection of clams and mussels Mixed in the saffron rice."
-Inside the bowl were good chunks of tender chicken breast meat henrimp, scallops, chameri and cured chorize sausage.
+Jack Valencian (18.95 to one of the Spanish rational distrant of Sevilla also serves it woods the Spanish rational distrant of Sevilla also serves it woods and version at \$18.60 for one Beautifully for rayed fround the rim of the bowl was a collection of clams and mussels Mixed in the saffron rice Inside the bowl were good chunks of tender chicken breast meat henrimp, scallops, chameri and cured chorize sausage.
 The only drawback to this dish, was the rice, which had a weak have chocolate at the bottom.